 Artist Chris Heaphy, born 1965, is of Ngāi Tahu and Pakeha descent.
 Heaphy currently lives and works in Auckland, New Zealand, where he continues to explore his painting practice.
 His works navigate cultural issues, with a greater focus on the relationship between Māori and Pakeha.

 Heaphy very much remains concerned about the social and cultural landscape of Aotearoa.
 Although his context remains a constant, his style has certainly changed over time.
-We have seen Heaphy transition and hop between an eerily cubist style with minimal iconography to his works from the early 2000’s that use complex compositions and vibrant colour pallets.
-Come forward to his more recent works where they feel more fluid and neutral; he has almost found a happy medium.
-Heaphy uses and array of motif’s drawn from Māori and European iconography, demonstrating his interest in cross-cultural exchanges as well as referring to his personal history.
+We have seen Heaphy transition and hop between an eerily cubist style with minimal iconography to his works from the early 2000’s that use complex compositions and a vibrant colour palette.
+Come forward to his recent works where they feel more fluid and neutral; he has almost found a happy medium.
+Heaphy uses and array of motifs drawn from Māori and European iconography, demonstrating his interest in cross-cultural exchanges as well as referring to his personal history.

 Heaphy attended Canterbury University's School of Fine Art, graduating in 1991 with a BFA in painting.
 In 1998 he graduated from the RMIT University in Melbourne, Australia with an MFA in painting.
 In addition to his work as a visual artist, Heaphy is also a noted musician, collaborating with fellow guitarist Roy Montgomery on the album 'True'.